Mama FM

 24 December 2025, 3:32 pm

-Uganda’s ministry of health has initiated the distribution of 25.8 million insecticide-treated mosquito nets across 130 districts, aiming to shield 8.5 million people from malaria the continent’s top killer disease with a focus on vulnerable groups like pregnant mothers, breastfeeding mothers, and children over five.
+Uganda’s Ministry of Health has launched the distribution of 25.8 million insecticide-treated mosquito nets across 130 districts, targeting protection for 8.5 million people against malaria, the continent’s leading killer disease.
+The campaign prioritises vulnerable groups, including pregnant and breastfeeding mothers, as well as children aged over five.

-The country ranks among those bearing the heaviest malaria burden worldwide, prompting intensified interventions such as awareness drives, indoor spraying, bush clearing, and use of treated nets.
+Uganda remains among the countries with the heaviest malaria burden globally, prompting intensified interventions such as public awareness campaigns, indoor residual spraying, bush clearing, and the widespread use of treated mosquito nets.

-Health Minister Dr. Jane Ruth Aceng revealed the $100 million USD effort $90 million for procurement to National Medical Stores in Kajjansi, Entebbe, and $10 million for local transport was funded by Uganda’s government, the Global Fund, and the United States.
+Health Minister Dr Jane Ruth Aceng said the initiative is supported by a USD 100 million investment, with USD 90 million allocated for procurement through the National Medical Stores in Kajjansi, Entebbe, and USD 10 million earmarked for local transportation.
+The funding is jointly provided by the Government of Uganda, the Global Fund, and the United States.